jessicaann763/chrome-site-blocker/README.md

+Perfect — let’s expand your README to include your **Privacy Policy** section so everything is in one place.
+I’ll add it right after the Disclaimer for visibility.
+Here’s the full, polished version:

+---

 # Chrome Site Blocker

 A simple, privacy-friendly Chrome extension that helps you block distracting or inappropriate websites.

- *Time to touch grass and stop doomscrolling*
+✨ *Time to touch grass and stop doomscrolling.*

 ---